 Circle for Therapists and Pro Dream Workers: First and third Saturdays, 11 a.m.
 PST/2 p.m.
 EST/ 7 p.m.
 London

 FREE Monthly Dream Circle: Second Wednesdays, 7 p.m.
 PST/8 p.m.
 MST/9 p.m.
 CST/10 p.m.
 EST

-To join a dream circle, write Melissa at email@example.com or click on the link below to try out the free second Wednesday circle.
+To join a dream circle, write Melissa at firstname.lastname@example.org or click one of the buttons below.